gap-system/GapWWW/README.md

 ## Warning about package manuals

-Note that the `Manuals` directory is not in this git repository, as it is too large (about XXX GB of data).
-This is why they are only on the server, in the directory `~/www.gap-system.org/Manuals` (so be very careful never to delete that!).
-To get them to appear in the right place on the website (they don't automatically, as they are not in the `~/www.gap-system.org/_site` directory), we configured nginx to put them there, via `/host/gap-web/nginx.d/www.gap-system.org/_global.conf`
+Note that the `Manuals` directory is not in this git repository, as it is too large.
+This is why they are only on the server, in the directory `/srv/www/docs.gap-system.org`, where they are also used to serve the
+<https://docs.gap-system.org> subdomain.
+As a consequence, please be very
+careful about modifying its content!).
+To get them to appear in the right place on the website, we configured the Apache webserver to put them there, via a suitable directive in `/etc/apache2/sites-available/www.gap-system.org-le-ssl.conf`.

 The `Manuals` directory can be regenerated from a GAP installation and the corresponding `.json` file in `_data/package-infos/`.
 For example: